 Payment amounts will be reviewed and increased annually in line with the Consumer Price Index (CPI).
-These amounts were calculated as at December 2021 CPI period.

-The Committee must vote on and recommend honorarium payments to Council.
-Approval by Council's Finance Manager is required prior to any honorarium payments starting.
-This is to ensure the income generated from the facility is suitable to sustain these ongoing costs.
+The Committee must vote on and record all honorarium decisions in the meeting Minutes.
+The Committee must also seek Council approval of honorarium payment decisions prior to implementing them.
+Committees must ensure the income generated from the facility is suitable to sustain these ongoing costs and may be asked by Council to justify the decision.